-See "NetBackup server and client requirements for NetBackup for Sybase" on page 18.
+See "NetBackup server and client requirements" on page 14.

-Requirements for installing NetBackup for Sybase in a NetBackup cluster
+Requirements for using NetBackup for Sybase in a NetBackup cluster

-If you plan to use the database agent software on a NetBackup server configured in a NetBackup cluster, verify the following requirements:
+If you plan to use NetBackup for Sybase on a NetBackup server configured in a NetBackup cluster, verify the following requirements:

-- If NetBackup supports your cluster environment: See "Verifying the operating system and platform compatibility for NetBackup for Sybase" on page 17. - The NetBackup server software is installed and configured to work in a NetBackup cluster. - See the NetBackup Installation Guide. - See the NetBackup Clustered Master Server Administrator's Guide. - The NetBackup client software is installed and operational on each node to which NetBackup can failover. - On each node where NetBackup server resides, add the license key for the database agent.
+NetBackup supports your cluster environment.
+See the Software Compatibility List (SCL).

+The NetBackup server software is installed and configured to work in a NetBackup cluster.

+See the NetBackup Installation Guide.

+See the NetBackup Clustered Master Server Administrator's Guide.

+- The NetBackup client software is installed and operational on each node to which NetBackup can failover. - A valid license for NetBackup for Sybase must exist on each node where NetBackup server resides.

-About license keys for NetBackup for Sybase
+About the license for NetBackup for Sybase